FabianTerhorst/coreclr-module/docs/articles/internal_information.md

 For every C# resource the `csharp-module` creates a [`CSharpResourceImpl`](https://github.com/FabianTerhorst/coreclr-module/blob/master/runtime/src/CSharpResourceImpl.cpp).
 When the resource is started by the server, the class triggers `AltV.Net.Host` with the previous initialized `ExecuteResource` delegate.

 There a [custom](https://github.com/FabianTerhorst/coreclr-module/blob/master/api/AltV.Net.Host/ResourceAssemblyLoadContext.cs) [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext) is created, which is responsible for loading and resolving assemblies like the resource and their dependencies.
-The load context loads the files just from the resource folder which it is created for.
+The load context loads the files just from the resource folder which it is created for and is isolated from other resources.

 In the end the resource assembly is loaded and the `AltV.Net.dll` assembly is initialized by calling the [`ModuleWrapper#MainWithAssembly`](https://github.com/FabianTerhorst/coreclr-module/blob/master/api/AltV.Net/ModuleWrapper.cs) among others.